marykasp/hangman-elixir/notes.md

 If you add a conditional statement to a function, you double the number of execution paths through it.
 One `if` means two paths.
 Elixir's pattern matching supports a style of coding functions that can be conditional free.
 Instead you choose a single purpose for each variant of a function then use pattern matching and guard clauses to ensure the correct variant is called in the correct context.

+If the game state is not won or lost then need to check the guess the user made.
+Use a helper function `accept_guess(game, guess, boolean)` - `MapSet.member?(game.used, guess)` checks if guess in in the `game.used` value.
+If so returns `true`.
+Use pattern matching on `accept_guess` for already_used guess and a new guess.
+An already used guess will change the game state to `:already_used` and a new guess will be added to `game.used` (`MapSet.put(game.used, guess)`)